Confident Potty Training: A Gentle, Proven Path to Independence

 Celebrate small wins – Even sitting on the potty is progress.

-Involve siblings or peers – Seeing others use the toilet can be a motivating experience.
+Involve siblings or peers – Seeing others use the toilet can be motivating.

 Offer choices – “Do you want to use the big toilet or your potty chair?”